pryv/dev-site/src/documents/reference-sections/activity.html.md

 The app profile is a simple key-value store available for your app to keep user settings.
 It is exposed as a plain object with free structure.
 The adding/updating/deleting of settings is designed in the expectation that each setting is a key at the profile object's root, but you can structure your profile differently if you wish.

+The app profile can only be used if authentified with an app access token.

 ### GET `/profile/app`